eps1lon/poe-recraft/docs/api.md

 ### Arguments
 - options: See [documentation of formatStats](#formatStats-args)

-## translateSkill(id: SkillId, stats: Stat[], options: Options = {}): Translation
+## formatGemStats(id: GemId, stats: Stat[], options: Options = {}): Translation
-Translates certain aspects of a skill.
+Translates stats of a given gem.

 ### Arguments
-- id: the id of the skill.
-Still unsure where it is saved that way in the Content.ggpk.
+- id: the id of the gen. Still unsure where it is saved that way in the Content.ggpk.
   Check `skill_filter.json` for possible values.
+Id doesn't matter for support gems.
 - stats: The stats of that skill.
 Determining what stats are part of a skill is out of the scope of this package.
 - options: